wynnson/DaOneBlog/README.md

 ---

-Concepts in computer science, machine learning, and math as intuitively as simply as possible.
+Concepts in CS, ML, Math as intuitively as simply as possible.
+Collection of how I learned it.

 **Note:** there is no order.

-Written (painfully) by me, **Wynnson Zheng**.
+Written (painfully) by Wynnson Zheng.
 No AI-generated explanations.

 ---